-If you want to watch broadcast TV but don’t have an antenna, you need to know about a non-profit service called Locast.
+If you want to watch broadcast TV but don’t have an antenna, you may have heard about a non-profit service called Locast.

-This is a free live streaming TV service for local channels, but there’s a catch.
+This is a free live streaming TV service for local channels, but its future is in question.

 1. What Is Locast?